 6.10 Telecommunications network There is potential to interfere with telecommunications networks in the Study Area.
+Potential effects may be due to infrastructure being located within the "line of sight" of telecommunications networks, or due to interference with radar systems.
 Consultation with appropriate agencies regarding potential effects to these systems will be undertaken for the Project.
-7. Provincial and Local Infrastructure 7.1 Provincial infrastructure Potential for an increase of traffic during construction on provincial roads due to commuting workforce and the transport of equipments and supplies.
-Other provincial infrastructure in proximity to the Project location will be identified.
-7.2 Local infrastructure and services The transport of equipment and supplies during the construction phase will result in additional (temporary) road use and traffic to the Project sites carrying excess loads and large tower components.
-Numerous trucks trips will be required for equipment transportation during Project construction.
+7. Provincial and Local Infrastructure 7.1 Provincial and other major infrastructure Potential for an increase of traffic during construction on provincial roads due to commuting workforce and the transport of equipments and supplies.
+Potential effects are related to traffic congestion/safety and road damage from construction equipment and excess loads.
+Additional provincial infrastructure in the Study Area includes transmission lines and railways.
+Other provincial and major infrastructure in proximity to the Project location, when known, will be identified as part of the records reviews and site investigations completed for the REA process.
+7.2 Local infrastructure and services The transport of equipment and supplies during the construction phase will result in additional (temporary) road use and traffic to the Project sites.
+Excess loads and numerous truck trips may deteriorate local road conditions.
+Municipal consultations will include discussions regarding mitigation and potential compensation should municipal roads be affected by the Project.
 During operation supplies will be intermittently delivered to the Project as required.
-Other local infrastructure in proximity to the Project location will be identified.
+Other local infrastructure in proximity to the Project location will be identified in consultation with local municipalities.
+Discussions with local municipalities will include measures to avoid or mitigate potential effects to this infrastructure.
 The construction period will result in additional demand for local goods and services.
 A limited number of operating personnel may be required to maintain the facility; therefore there will be only a nominal demand on/for public services (e.g., housing, hospitals, and schools).
-To the extent possible local goods and services will be procured during construction, operation and maintenance and decommissioning of the Project where these are available in sufficient quantity and quality and at competitive prices - creating a positive economic effect.
-8. Public Health and Safety 8.1 Public health and safety Potential exists for accidents and malfunctions and thus there may be general public safety concerns with the new infrastructure.
-There is no scientific evidence, to date, to demonstrate a causal association between wind turbine noise and adverse health effects.
-The Project will not contribute green house gases or other atmospheric pollutants and thus no public health concerns have been identified.
-9. Areas Protected under Provincial Plans a nd Policies 9.1 Greenbelt (Protected Countryside and Natural Heritage System), Oak Ridges Moraine Conservation Plan Area, Niagara Escarpment Plan Area, Lake Simcoe Watershed Plan Area No areas protected under Provincial Plans and Policies are located within the Study Area.
-10. Aboriginal10.1 First Nations or other Aboriginal communities Aborisinal communities have been and will continue to be appropriately 10.1 First Ivations of other Abonginal communities Aboriginal communities have been and will continue to be engaged as part of project planning.

-GRAND RENEWABLE ENERGY PARK - DRAFT PROJECT DESCRIPTION REPORT Appendix C - Environmental Features Screening Checklist
+GRAND RENEWABLE ENERGY PARK - DRAFT PROJECT DESCRIPTION REPORT - VERSION 2